 - These constants are different for each fissionable nuclide.

-- These constants change also with the neutron energy spectrum.
+- These constants also change with the neutron energy spectrum.

 Eight Groups of Delayed Neutrons

-The eight-group representation uses a set of eight-group half-lives for all fissioning systems, with the half-lives adopted for the three longest-lived groups corresponding to the three dominant long-lived precursors: 87Br, 137I and 88Br (these precursors was separated into single groups).
+The eight-group representation uses a set of eight-group half-lives for all fissioning systems, with the half-lives adopted for the three longest-lived groups corresponding to the three dominant long-lived precursors: 87Br, 137I, and 88Br (these precursors was separated into single groups).

 See also: Delayed Neutron Data for the Major Actinidies, NEA/WPEC–6.
 OECD 2002.

-In case of deuterium, neutrons can be produced by the interaction of gamma rays (with a minimum energy of 2.22 MeV) with deuterium:
+In the case of deuterium, neutrons can be produced by the interaction of gamma rays (with a minimum energy of 2.22 MeV) with deuterium: